asianlegacylibrary/nlm/README.md

 ## To-Do's
 - favicon!
+- ability to collapse, expand each item in archives
 - create store based on dev / prod
 - update modal to incorporate more ES data
     - especially for Subjects and Authors